-Lab Activity #1 is a 20-item, multiple-choice quiz about the syllabus.
+Lab Activity #1 is a 10-item, multiple-choice quiz about the syllabus.
 You can find the quiz by going to the Week 1 link on the homepage and reading through the Week 1 Overview, or by clicking on the Quizzes link on the left side of the screen.
 You will have one attempt at taking the syllabus quiz, and you will get credit for each question you get right on this quiz.
-You can take as much time as you need to complete the syllabus quiz, provided that you submit your quiz no later than Sunday, August 27th, at 11:55 p.m.
+You can take as much time as you need to complete the syllabus quiz, provided that you submit your quiz no later than Sunday, May 14th, at 11:55 p.m.
 We strongly encourage you to carefully read through this syllabus (or have it handy) before taking the syllabus quiz, and to take time to explore the course website, just to ensure that you get the highest grade possible.
 If it helps, we do have the Syllabus Quiz questions saved in PDF format (for you to look at and answer before submitting your answers through the Carmen quizzes tool).
 You can find a PDF copy of the questions when you click on the link for the Syllabus Quiz, or by going to the Week 1 Overview.
-We encourage you to complete the syllabus quiz as early as you can during the semester.